drenedo/espublico/README.md

 ## Call the application

 Once the application is running, the import process can be called using `GET /v1/import` and the export process can be called using `GET /v1/export`.
+There are another endpoint `GET /v1/import-export` to call both processes at the same time.
 These endpoints are not secured and can be called without any authentication.
-Both endpoints returned a json response with the information of the process.
+All the endpoints returned a json response with the information of the process.

 ### Example of import response